Package insert / prescribing information

 It is not known whether calcipotriene is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when Calcipotriene Ointment, 0.005% is administered to a nursing woman.

 Safety and effectiveness of calcipotriene in pediatric patients have not been established.
 Because of a higher ratio of skin surface area to body mass, pediatric patients are at greater risk than adults of systemic adverse effects when they are treated with topical medication.

-In controlled clinical trials, the most frequent adverse reactions reported for calcipotriene were burning, itching and skin irritation, which occurred in approximately 10-15% of patients.
+In controlled clinical trials, the most frequent adverse experiences reported for calcipotriene were burning, itching and skin irritation, which occurred in approximately 10 to 15% of patients.
 Erythema, dry skin, peeling, rash, dermatitis, worsening of psoriasis including development of facial/scalp psoriasis were reported in 1 to 10% of patients.
 Other experiences reported in less than 1% of patients included skin atrophy, hyperpigmentation, hypercalcemia, and folliculitis.
 Once daily dosing has not been shown to be superior in safety to twice daily dosing.

 Topically applied calcipotriene can be absorbed in sufficient amounts to produce systemic effects.
 Elevated serum calcium has been observed with excessive use of Calcipotriene Ointment.